Kernel Wealth Review

 Want to know how to trade or invest in the NZX?
 Our NZX in a Nutshell guide explains what you need to know.

-The Competition – Kernel vs SmartShares, InvestNow and Sharesies
+The Competition – Kernel vs Smart, InvestNow and Sharesies

-InvestNow, Sharesies and Smartshares are just some of the options for index fund investing.
-For any investment over $25,000, it’s hard to beat Kernel when it comes to management fees.
-In fact, other than one Simplicity fund (discussed below), Kernel appears to offer some of the lowest management fees for investments of any amount.
+InvestNow, Sharesies and Smart are just some of the options for index fund investing and Kernel appears to offer some of the lowest management fees for investments of any amount, only challenged by Simplicity.

-- Simplicity offers four index-based funds, but it’s the NZ Share fund which provides a similar fund for a cheaper price.
+- Simplicity offers four index-based funds, but it’s the NZ Share fund and NZ Bond fund which provides similar investments for a cheaper price.

 - However, the minimum investment in Simplicity’s NZ Share fund is $1,000.
 If you’re looking for an NZ-orientated index fund and have $1,000 to invest, the NZ Share fund may be of interest.

-- Other funds offered by InvestNow, Flint Wealth and Smartshares are also worth considering as all platforms, alongside Kernel, have a commitment to low-fees.
+- Other funds offered by InvestNow and Smart are also worth considering as all platforms, alongside Kernel, have a commitment to low-fees.

 What Others Are Saying